 Having established one of the world’s first radiocarbon dating facilities, Rafter was quick to realise the potential use of this new technique in geochemistry.
 He pushed through projects to study natural variations in the occurrence of radiocarbon and in the process discovered the link between atmospheric nuclear weapons testing and rising levels of radiocarbon in the atmosphere and the oceans.
 Rafter strongly supported the resulting project to monitor carbon dioxide in the atmosphere at Baring Head, near Wellington.
 He and his team contributed much to international understanding of the carbon cycle, and New Zealand’s present atmospheric chemistry research, in particular its expertise in trace gas isotopic techniques, stems from his foresight and encouragement.

 Rafter also realised the potential of naturally occurring stable (non-radioactive) isotopes to increase our understanding of processes that occur in the environment.
-In 1953 he set up a sulphur isotope laboratory to study firstly coal, then geothermal sulphur, then he used the isotopic composition of co-existing sulphide minerals to determine ore deposition temperatures.
-He also developed techniques for the measurement of oxygen isotopes in sulphates, which were used in geothermal and environmental studies.
+In 1953 he set up a sulfur isotope laboratory to study firstly coal, then geothermal sulfur, then he used the isotopic composition of co-existing sulfide minerals to determine ore deposition temperatures.
+He also developed techniques for the measurement of oxygen isotopes in sulfates, which were used in geothermal and environmental studies.
 In 1968 he was awarded a DSc by Victoria University of Wellington for this and his radiocarbon work.

 Rafter served on a number of committees.
 He was a member of the board of the Wellington Cancer and Medical Research Institute (later the Malaghan Institute of Medical Research) from 1978 to 1990 (chairman 1982–85), the DSIR representative on the Radiological Advisory Council, and a member of the Council of Victoria University of Wellington.
 He served as a scientific representative on the Council of the Central Institute of Technology in the mid 1960s, and was chairman from 1969 until 1978.
 He held strong Catholic beliefs and gave a number of talks on science and religion to community organisations.